 A stain that leaves a stain on anyone who touches it.

 This professional campaign titled 'A Stain on America' was published in United States in January, 2022.
 It was created for the brand: ACLU, by ad agency: Oberland.
 This Print medium campaign is related to the Public Interest, NGO industry and contains 4 media assets.
-It was submitted about 2 months ago.
+It was submitted 9 months ago.

 Advertising Agency: Oberland, New York, USA